 When you're brainstorming what a new room will need in terms of furniture, storage and decorations, I always recommend 'shopping your home' for pieces that could be repurposed elsewhere.
 For us, this whole makeover really came about when we did a furniture switch with the larger chest of drawers to this slimmer unit from our own bedroom.

 Once we did this, there was a much bigger space to work with.
 We also changed our initial construction plan to ensure the contents of this chest of drawers could be easily accessed.
-We also re-used most of the nursery frames (pictured below) in the new bedroom gallery wall, but just swapped out a few prints.
+We re-used most of the nursery frames (pictured below) in the new bedroom gallery wall, but just swapped out a few prints.

 Shopping the home with the intention of repurposing pieces is a great idea, and can sometimes take your project in a whole new direction!